rivondave/Educational-Speech-Chatbot/README.md

 The vosk model (the library responsible for taking in speech from the user) could not be uploaded due to fie size

-You can get it here at https://alphacephei.com/vosk/models
+You can get it here at https://alphacephei.com/vosk/models/vosk-model-en-us-0.42-gigaspeech.zip download